Cultural Heritage Theft

 The 12-metre scroll covered astronomy, medicine, plant and animal genetics for breeding and water-development engineering.
 The 21st-century challenge is drinking-water supply says Mesfin, who is a water-development civil and construction engineer.
 King Lalibela’s 13th century water development at the complex was unique.
 The French tried unsuccessfully to replicate it.
 Some would welcome Ge’ez texts documenting ancient Abyssinia’s engineering innovations.
 Is this why UNESCO’s condemnation of looting and vandalism at Lalibela was so lame?

-North of Lalibela at Waldeba Monastery, the abun (abbott) says that the junta stole 52 goatskin books and tabot (Ark of the Covenant replicas).
+North of Lalibela at Waldeba Monastery, the abun (abbott) says that the junta stole 52 birana (Orthodox goatskin books) and tabo (Ark of the Covenant replicas).

 Return Cultural Heritage